What Does a Remote Technical Writer Do?

 What is a Remote Technical Writer?

-Remote technical writers (also known as technical communicators) work outside of their company's location and are responsible for making complex technical concepts and information into structured technical documents that are easy to comprehend.
+Remote technical writers (also known as technical communicators) work outside of their company's location.
+They are responsible for making complex technical concepts and information into structured technical documents that are easy to comprehend.

 Furthermore, as the job title entails, remote technical writers aren't hired as full-time in-house employees.